“The true measure of a man is how he treats someone who can do him absolutely no good.” ~Samuel Johnson

 After a quick Google search and talking to people who had already donated blood, these thoughts vanished into thin air.

 Donating blood is a very safe process.
-Each donor’s blood is collected through a new, sterile needle that is used once and then discarded.
+Each donor’s blood is collected through new, sterile butterfly needles that is used once and then discarded.

 On an overcast Sunday evening, I visited the blood bank making sure I had eaten well, slept well and was in the pink of health.
 As I entered the lobby of the blood bank, I could hear “Sunday, Bloody Sunday” by U2 blaring loudly over the speakers in the waiting room.
 I had to fill out a form, giving general information and my medical history.
 Sitting right next to me, were two other guys, who were animatedly speaking to each other in hushed whispers.
 With nothing better to do at the moment, I eavesdropped on their conversation.